giellalt/lang-rmy/rmy.md

 * *phral0én0gê*

-# Symbol affixes

-Noun inflection
+Verbs
+Verbs in the Vlax Romani language are actions.

+Pronouns
+Pronouns in the Vlax Romani language are references to things.

+Numerals
-The Vlax Romani language nouns inflect in cases.
+Numerals in the Vlax Romani language are numbers.

-Proper noun inflection
-The Vlax Romani language proper nouns inflect in the same cases as regular nouns, but with a colon (':') as separator.

-Verb inflection
+Adjectives
-The Vlax Romani language verbs inflect in persons.
+Adjectives in the Vlax Romani language describe things.

-Adjective inflection
+Prefixes
+Prefixes in the Vlax Romani language are bound to beginning of other words.

+Nouns
-The Vlax Romani language adjectives compare.
+Nouns in the Vlax Romani language are things.